garden-io/garden/docs/reference/providers/kubernetes.md

 ### `${providers.<provider-name>.outputs.metadata-namespace}`

-The namespace used for Garden metadata.
+The namespace used for Garden metadata (currently always the same as app-namespace).

 | Type     |
 | -------- |